PlasticRanger

 3. A diisocyanate

 TPU plastic is produced by reacting a diisocyanate and one or more diols with each other in a particular way.
-It is a straightforward segmented block polymer made up of soft and hard segments.
+It is a specific segmented block polymer comprising soft and hard segments.

-Hard Segment: It is composed of a chain extruder and an isocyanate making TPU tough and rigid and producing its physical performance properties.
+Hard Segment: It comprises a chain extruder and an isocyanate making TPU tough and rigid and producing its physical performance properties.

 Soft Segment: It is constructed from a polyol and an isocyanate and gives TPU material flexibility and elastomeric characteristics.